pytorch/serve/examples/nmt_transformer/german_translation/README.md

     ```bash
     torchserve --start --model-store model_store --ts-config config.properties
     ```
-    Note:- Our model requires "fairseq" transformer modules to load the model from the model archive file.
-So we have added faiseq repo build as an additional dependency in requirements.txt file while creating the model archieve (.mar) file.
-And to make these additional dependency avaialble to each model we need to set "install_py_dep_per_model" property as "true" in config.properties file, by default this property is set to "false".

 * Use [Management API](https://github.com/pytorch/serve/blob/master/docs/management_api.md#management-api) to register the model with one initial worker